 In addition to their exquisite appearance, the Black Copper Maran is a dual-purpose chicken…

 This means they are used for both egg production and meat.
+Great for the backyard no matter what your purpose for keeping chickens is.

 History of Marans